barseghyanartur/scrapy-mongoengine-item/README.rst

 Testing
 -------

-To run a tests in your working environment type:
+To run tests in your working environment type:

 .. code-block:: sh